alexal1/Insomniac/README.md

   --old                 add this flag to use an old version of uiautomator.
                         Use it only if you experience problems with the default version
+  --config-file conf.json
+                        path to a configuration-file contains all of the arguments above, in the file format that can be found at 'conf_example.json'.
+When combined with 'repeat',
+                        the script will reload the parameters from the file before each session, providing an option to change the parameters without restarting the script
 ```

 ### FAQ